Ahmadshahidi/python-selenium/README.md

 driver.close
 ```
 ## Wrapping it Up
 It will be a good idea to wrap this function in a decorator to log exceptions should any is raised.
 In my experience there would be a lot of them.
-Simple there is no file to download, files are corrupted and many more.
+Simplely there is no file to download, files are corrupted and many more.